Date Updated: 04/17/2026

 Overview

-SCAD can slow or block blood flow to the heart, causing a heart attack, heart rhythm problems (arrythmias) or sudden death.
+SCAD can slow or block blood flow to the heart.
+This can lead to a heart attack, irregular heartbeats or sudden death.

-SCAD most commonly affects women in their 40s and 50s, though it can occur at any age and can occur in men.
+SCAD most commonly affects women in their 40s and 50s.
+But it can happen at any age and can occur in men.
 People who have SCAD often don't have risk factors for heart disease, such as high blood pressure, high cholesterol or diabetes.

-SCAD can cause sudden death if it isn't diagnosed and treated promptly.
-Seek emergency attention if you have heart attack symptoms — even if you think you aren't at risk of a heart attack.
+SCAD can cause sudden death if it isn't treated right away.
+Get emergency medical help if you have heart attack symptoms — even if you think you aren't at risk of a heart attack.

 Symptoms

-• Pain in the arms, shoulders or jaw
+• Pain in the arms, shoulders, back or jaw.

 When to see a doctor

-If you have chest pain or think you might be having a heart attack, call 911 or your local emergency number.
+Call 911 or your local emergency number if you have chest pain or think you might be having a heart attack.
 If you don't have access to emergency medical services, have someone drive you to the nearest hospital.
-Drive yourself only as a last resort.
+Do not drive yourself unless you have no other choice.

 Causes

-The cause of spontaneous coronary artery dissection is unknown.
+The cause of spontaneous coronary artery dissection is not known.

 Risk factors

-• Female sex.
-Though SCAD can occur in both men and women, it tends to affect women more than men.
+• Being assigned female at birth.
+SCAD can happen to anyone.
+But it tends to affect women more than men.

-• Inherited connective tissue diseases.
-Genetic diseases that cause problems with the body's connective tissues, such as vascular Ehlers-Danlos syndrome and Marfan syndrome, have been found to occur in people who have had SCAD.
+• Genetic conditions affecting connective tissue.
+Ehlers-Danlos and Marfan syndromes have been found to occur in people who have had SCAD.

 • Very high blood pressure.
-Severe high blood pressure can be associated with SCAD.
+Severe high blood pressure can raise the risk of SCAD.

-• Illegal drug use.
-Using cocaine or other illegal drugs might increase the risk of SCAD.
+• Illicit drug use.
+Using cocaine or other illicit drugs might increase the risk of SCAD.

 Complications

-SCAD can happen more than once, despite successful treatment, either soon after the first episode or years later.
-People who have SCAD can also have a higher risk of other heart problems, such as heart failure due to the damage to the heart muscle from heart attacks.
+Even with successful treatment, SCAD can happen more than once.
+It might happen soon after the first time or years later.
+People who have SCAD also may have a higher risk of other heart conditions, such as heart failure due to heart attack damage.

 Diagnosis

-Tests used to diagnose SCAD, which are similar to those used to evaluate other types of heart attacks, can include:
+Tests to diagnose SCAD are similar to tests used to detect a heart attack.
+They may include:

 Treatment